-To maintain a safe, inclusive, and respectful environment, the following items may not be worn at our school sites or events sponsored by our school:
+To maintain a safe, inclusive, and respectful environment the following items may not be worn at our school sites or events sponsored by our school:

-- Sports team apparel may not be worn. - Clothing may not depict, imply, or advertise alcohol, drugs, tobacco, knives, or firearms. - Clothing may not state, imply, or depict hate speech/imagery targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, or religious affiliation. - Clothing may not depict or imply pornography, nudity, or sexual acts.
+- Clothing may not depict, imply, or advertise alcohol, drugs, tobacco, knives, or firearms. - Clothing may not state, imply, or depict hate speech/imagery targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, or religious affiliation. - Clothing may not depict or imply pornography, nudity, or sexual acts.